Has a Loved One Suffered a Wrongful Death in Chicago?

 - Nursing Home Neglect or Abuse

-- or from other types of negligence.
+- Other types of negligence

 Family members may be entitled to recover for several types of damages and losses from a wrongful death in Chicago, including:

 - Funeral expenses.
 Almost immediately after a tragic loss, family members have to incur significant expense for a funeral.
-Part of this law firm’s job will be to recover expenses related to the funeral.
+Part of this law firm’s job will be to recover expenses due to the funeral.